Hisense A6N vs Hisense S7NQ CanvasTV

 10 ms

-Hisense A6N achieves an impressive input lag score of 12-14 ms, which is an excellent result.
-The implementation of Dolby Vision also deserves praise, as it can often be problematic and unplayable with other brands; however, here it operates smoothly and without noticeable delays, which is a significant plus for fans of dynamic games.
+Hisense A6N achieves an impressive input lag of around 12 to 14 ms, which is an excellent result.
+The implementation of Dolby Vision also deserves praise; with other brands it is often problematic and unplayable, but here it runs smoothly and without noticeable delays, which is a big plus for fans of fast-paced games.

 Input lag in the Hisense S7NQ is decent, though it cannot be said to be extraordinary – especially by the standards of 2024/25.
 Values around 30–20 ms may not be very high and the average player is unlikely to notice it, but those who spend a lot of time gaming may experience a slight discomfort.